evans-studio/detailor/detailor-app/PROGRESS_API_BACKEND_COMPLIANCE.md

   - ✅ Done in both; added rate limiting to revenue
   - ✅ Converted `admin/services` and `quotes` to helpers
   - ✅ Added pagination to bookings, invoices, customers endpoints
+  - ✅ Added pagination to payments list and rate limiting to payments export
   - ✅ Added rate limiting to export endpoints; added idempotency to refunds
 - [ ] Add pagination to invoices/bookings/customers lists (BE+FE)
 - [ ] Normalize error codes across analytics and guest endpoints